-How to Grade Indian Head Pennies
+How to Grade Flying Eagle/Indian Head Cents

-- All details worn, but readable.
+- Eagle: All details worn, but readable.
 Indian: No letters in LIBERTY readable, full to near full rims.

 VG7 Very Good